johndoe31415/pdfminify/README.md

 excluded.

 # Requirements
-pdfminify uses two external tools: file and convert (from ImageMagick).
-It uses the former to determine the width/height of image files and the latter to convert images from PNM (the internal format that pdfminify is capable of writing natively) to JPEG.
+pdfminify uses two external tools: identify and convert (both from ImageMagick).
+It uses the former to determine the width, height, colorspace and bits per component of image files and the latter to convert images from PNM (the internal format that pdfminify is capable of writing natively) to JPEG.

 # PDF reading/writing
 pdfminify uses its own PDF parser because for this particular purpose, neither